kartikbansode/kartikbansode/README.md

 </p>

 <p align="center">
-I'm a Full Stack Developer and AI Engineering student from India, passionate about building scalable web applications, AI-powered products, and developer tools.

 I enjoy turning ideas into real products, experimenting with new technologies, contributing to open source, and continuously learning through projects.
 </p>